Club History

 During the summer of 1967, the Club's first clubhouse was built.
 Following a Mendham Golf and Tennis Club tradition of "sweat equity," members volunteered the manpower to erect the building, which took several weeks to complete.
 The project was successful and the building was used as the Club's principal structure until it was replaced in 1991.
 The original clubhouse still serves as the tennis Field House.
 Building the current clubhouse was the largest project ever undertaken by the membership.
 Taking almost three years to design and construct, the building vastly improved the Club's social functions and golf activities.

-The new clubhouse location necessitated a change in course rotation and shortly thereafter, the golf course underwent renovation by architect Brian Silva.
-In 2001, the Club contracted to install a state-of-the-art irrigation system to assure the protection and beautification of its primary resource–the property.
+The new clubhouse location necessitated a change in course rotation and, shortly thereafter, the golf course underwent renovations by architect Brian Silva.
+In 2001, the Club contracted to install a state-of-the-art irrigation system to assure the protection and beautification of its primary resource – the property.
 In 2004, a fourth court was added to the paddle complex and, in the following year, the tennis courts were completely redone with underground irrigation and new Har-Tru surfaces.
+Racquets programs of tennis and paddle boast robust participation, and our Paddle Hut completed in 2013 only enhanced the sport as a Club social outlet for the winter months.

-In many ways, MGTC has changed dramatically during its 60 plus years of existence, but retains its informality, "family and friends'' attitude, and unique culture.
-Most importantly, the Membership takes pride in the participative approach to Club governance and operations, with almost one half of the members participating in its various committees and activities at any one time.
-At its core, the Club is committed to a membership experience based on the enjoyment of golf and racquet sports, with outstanding facilities and programs.
+In many ways MGTC has changed dramatically during its 66 years of existence but retains its "family and friends" culture.
+Most importantly, the Member takes pride in the participative approach to club governance, with almost one half of the members participating in its various committees and activities at any one time.